'Gigantic and scary': 7.0 magnitude earthquake hits Alaska, briefly triggering tsunami warning

 WATCH: Video shows collapsed road after Alaska earthquakeNov.
 30, 201800:49

-By 11:45 a.m., some departures were resuming at Stevens Airport, but the groundstop remained in effect, the FAA said.

-The Anchorage School District posted a message to parents on its official Twitter account.
-"We hope that everyone is safe after the earthquake.
-We are assessing building safety and damages now," the school district wrote.
-"We will update the community as new information comes in.
-In the meantime, parents and guardians, when you feel it is safe to do so, please pick your children up from school."

-White House press secretary Sarah Sanders said President Donald Trump, who is in Argentina for the G-20 Summit, has been briefed on the earthquake and is monitoring damage reports.
+White House press secretary Sarah Sanders said President Donald Trump, who is in Argentina for the G-20 Summit, had been briefed on the earthquake and was monitoring damage reports.

 "We are praying for the safety of all Alaskans," she said.